 Editor’s Note: This story was published in our April 2020 print issue.
-The musical, Princess Diana: Queen of the People’s Hearts was originally scheduled to be held on April 4.
-Due to the coronavirus outbreak, it has been canceled.
+The musical, Princess Diana: Queen of the People’s Hearts was originally scheduled to be held on April 4, but is now being held on Sept.
+19. Due to the coronavirus outbreak, it has been canceled.

 With the popularity of Netflix’s The Crown and the frenzied media coverage of Prince Harry and Meghan Markle’s marriage, it’s safe to say that Americans are obsessed with our royal friends across the pond—and always have been.
 Princess Diana herself remains a legacy in both British and American culture, and this month, local fans of the People’s Princess can head to Hylton Performing Arts Center to watch Princess Diana: Queen of the People’s Hearts, a musical written by two Northern Virginia natives, Randal Dewey and Angela Knight.
 Here, they share the need-to-know details about the show.